LizbethMG-Teaching/pose2behav-book/labs/0_prerequisites.md

 ---

-Remember for this course we are not using the GPU.
-Apple Silicon (M1/M2/M3/M4) users get GPU acceleration via PyTorch/MPS automatically.
+Remember, for this course we are not using the GPU, but Apple Silicon (M1/M2/M3/M4) users get GPU acceleration via PyTorch/MPS automatically with the install.

 To confirm your GPU is available (**Apple Silicon only**):